How to write a product description that ranks high and boosts sales in 7 steps

 With a little extra research, you can gather related terms and long-tail keywords.
 These show you what details to include in your description to make it as specific and comprehensive as possible.
 Plus, they ensure your SEO-friendly description shows up for customers who are looking for your exact offering.

-For instance, a broad keyword like “bug repellent” is going to be a lot more competitive.
+For instance, a broad keyword like “bug repellent” is going to be competitive.
 Leading brands will dominate page 1.
-But something more specific, like “natural bug repellent for kids,” will reach the right consumers and help you achieve a higher ranking.
+Something more specific like “natural bug repellent for kids,” will reach the right consumers and help you achieve a higher ranking.

 5. Understand user intent when choosing keywords

-Speaking of keywords, make sure you’re targeting ones that reveal the right user intent.
-There are several different types of user intent, but these are the main types to pay attention to when choosing keywords for online product descriptions:
+Speaking of keywords, target the ones that reveal the right user intent.
+There are several different types of user intent, but these are the most important when choosing keywords for online product descriptions:

 • Informational intent: Keywords like “how to make zucchini noodles” and “what are zoodles” reveal that a user is looking for information.